Criminal Law Consolidation Acts 1861

 The Criminal Law Consolidation Acts 1861 (24 & 25 Vict. cc.
-94 – 100) were Acts of the Parliament of the United Kingdom.
-They consolidated provisions from a large number of earlier statutes which were then repealed.
+94–100) were Acts of the Parliament of the United Kingdom that consolidated provisions from a large number of earlier statutes which were then repealed.
 Their purpose was to simplify the criminal law.
 There were six consolidation Acts and a further Act which effected consequential repeals.

 They are essentially revised versions of an earlier set of consolidation Acts, commonly known as Peel's Acts, incorporating subsequent statutes.

 They were drafted by Charles Sprengel Greaves.